 When the sow is placed out of the farrowing pen, the weaned piglets that remain behind can simply continue to eat from the familiar feeder.
 Meanwhile, since 2016, 7,000 KZB feeders have already been sold in Europe and demand is increasing.
-Users of the KZB are all raving about the simplicity and price of the feeder but especially the results achieved because, for example, there is no weaning dip and excellent litter weight at weaning can be achieved.
+Users of the KZB are all raving about the simplicity and price of the feeder but especially the results achieved because, for example, there is no growth check and excellent litter weight at weaning can be achieved.
 The low trough does not spill feed, unlike a floor feeding plate.

 The KZB is available in a 310mm wide and 400mm wide model, so there is always enough eating width for large litters of piglets that may be left behind in the pen when the mother is away.